-🔭 Updates an earlier post to include recent changes and information.
+🔭 Updates an earlier post to include recent changes and new information.

 As an amateur astronomer, I use desktop planetarium software to plan viewing sessions and keep track of the planets and Moon.
 There are many products available for all computer platforms and smartphones.
 A Google search yields links to many sources.
 I downloaded and use the open source Stellarium on my desktop computer.
 It can be customized to your location and is free.
 For Android and Mac phones and tablets, I like SkySafari.
-It isn’t free.
+It isn’t free but is inexpensive.

 Online planetarium sites are popular and offer many features.
 Below are highlights of some I find interesting.
 Each has multiple features, a unique look and feel, and different levels of detail.
 They can help satisfy your curiosity about astronomical events.

-I limited this post to include only a few select sites and links.
-Since many are available, it’s easy to be overwhelmed with too much information.
-I hope these few of top quality will motivate you to investigate the sky and enjoy what it has to offer.
+I have included only a few select sites and links since so many are available.
 I welcome reader questions or reviews about using these tools or others you find helpful.

 This popular site offers a wealth of sky viewing options.
 It is simple and very easy to use.
 Your first visit to Heavens Above should include Configuration to change your viewing location using the link in the left sidebar of the site.
 There is no need to register or login.
 Type in a city.
 Click Search.
 If you wish, drag the red marker to be more specific.
 Click Update at the bottom.
 Bookmark the site for return visits.
 Heavens Above will remember your location for future visits.